raf4-dsa/projects/README.md

 # Mercado Livre Search Scrapper

 - request on mercadolivre.com.br with 2 inputs (search and pages)
-- jaccard cluster to scrap same products with different names and prices (text similarity)
+- jaccard cluster to scrap same products with different names and prices (text similarity from sklearn)
-- webdriver google chrome to scrap all sellers
+- selenium to drive/scrap all sellers

 # Analytics for Pricing